Austin Riley Player Props: Braves vs. Cardinals

-After going 1-for-4 with a home run and an RBI in his most recent game, Austin Riley and the Atlanta Braves face the St. Louis Cardinals (who will hand the ball to Steven Matz) at 7:45 PM ET on Tuesday.
+Austin Riley -- 1-for-4 with a home run and two RBI in his most recent game -- will be in action for the Atlanta Braves versus the St. Louis Cardinals, with Miles Mikolas on the mound, on April 5 at 1:15 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Cardinals.
+He notched a home run while going 1-for-4 in his last game against the Cardinals.

 Austin Riley Game Info & Props vs. the Cardinals